 In June 2018 the Company decided to discontinue paying mineral rights related to this project in order to focus on its Ollachea Project and save cash.
-In consequence the Company recorded a write off charge of \$173,000 during Q2 2018.
+In consequence the Company recorded a write off charge of \$173,000 during Q2 2018 related to this project.